smf-steve/mips_subroutine/mips_subroutine.md

     The following options are available to manage the input:

       -L : load/link the enumerated files to be part of the final program.
+Note specifying shell globing characters has be used
-Note specifying a directory causes all .s file to be linked in the final program.
+           e.g. '*.s" denotes all .s files in the current directory are to be included in the final program.

       -S : converts each argument to a string.
 The address of each string is then stage in $a0 - $a3, and then onto the stack.